11 Must-Read Middle Grade Books of Fall 2018

 REALISTIC / POVERTY

-This is a well-written story with an emotional poignancy about poverty and relationships that I couldn’t put down.
-Zoey is trying to stay hidden to survive her life but it’s not easy.
-She and her siblings live with their mom’s newest boyfriend in his trailer.
-She cares for her siblings while her mom works, avoiding making a mess or too much noise.
-A kind teacher at school persists with a reluctant, trying-to-stay-hidden Zoey, encouraging her to try debate club.
-It’s this activity that eventually gives Zoey the courage and perspective to talk to her mom about everything — from her mom’s boyfriend’s belittling to her own friend getting threatened with a gun.
-That conversation changes everything for their family for the better… I hope this book encourages kids to consider what makes a healthy relationship and how to stand up for yourself when you’re not in one.
+This is a well-written story with an emotional poignancy about poverty and relationships.
+Zoey is trying to stay hidden to survive her life living with she and her siblings, mom, and her mom’s newest boyfriend in his trailer.
+She cares for her siblings while her mom works, trying not to make a mess or too much noise.
+A kind teacher at school encourages Zoey to join the debate club.
+This activity eventually gives Zoey the courage and perspective to talk to her mom about everything — from her mom’s boyfriend’s belittling to her own friendship worries.
+I hope this book encourages readers to ponder what makes a healthy relationship and how to stand up for yourself when you’re not in one.
 (Added to Books That Facilitate Empathy: Poverty)

 Harbor Me by Jacqueline Woodson